EmperorBale/HoudiniProxy/README.md

 # NewCPProxy

 A very *evil* Node.js TCP proxy for the CPPS called NewCP.
+This project should also work on other CPPS' with slight modification.

 **Currently a work in progress.**